 Chalice Children delves deep into our Unitarian Universalist faith.
 It strives not just to teach about our faith, but also to provide experiences around the strength of community, the wonder and awe that transcend everyday understanding, and life issues we all share.
 In a group setting, with loving adult guides, young children can engage in spiritual seeking, develop their openness to sharing, and experience the benefit of a supportive community.

-1st Sundays, Kindergarten through 5th grade
+1st Sundays, Preschool through 5th grade

 This special curriculum was developed by longtime Unitarian Universalist religious educators.
 It uses the Montessori method of teaching to create an experientially-based, worshipful experience for children.
 Stories have been developed on the following topics: Unitarian Universalist Promises (Principles), Sources (World Religions), Note-worthy People, The Mystery, Beginnings and Endings, and Sacred Spaces.